Curycu/Curycu/README.md

 **Curycu** is ✨ _special_ ✨

-- Currently working on mobility industry as a data analyst
+- Now working in mobility industry as a data analyst
-- Worked on e-commerce industry as a data analyst
+- Worked in e-commerce industry as a data analyst
 - Worked as a data engineer
 - Worked as a software engineer
 - Majored in Applied Statistics